James-Burman/Capstone-project/README.md

 Since the row_num row is just to identify the row and does not contain any information about the session, I dropped this row.
 The other columns contain information that can be used in the machine learning models to predict the number of hits.
 With the path_id_set column, I split this into two columns, on with the number of entries in that row to represent the number of locations visited, and one with the first entry in this row.

+Since the entry page and the first entry in the path_set_id categories had high cardinality, I used target encoding instead of one-hot encoding for these categories.
+I also made any entries which had less than 10 entries into a 'other' entry to reduce the amount of overfitting with really small groups.

 # Exploratory data analysis

 <img width="1189" height="590" alt="image" src="https://github.com/user-attachments/assets/32671487-41bf-4a37-9717-9e5117aa4e55" />